-The Council employs approximately 2,528 staff, 2,760 inclusive of casual staff and has a population of around 305,900 (according to the 2021 Census).
-Hillingdon is an ethnically diverse borough with 51.8% of residents from black and minority ethnic groups.
+The Council employs approximately 2,500 staff inclusive of part time staff and has a population of around 305,900 (according to the 2021 Census).
+Hillingdon is an ethnically diverse borough with 33.3% of residents from Asian ethnic groups, 7.8% Black ethnic groups, 4.4% Mixed or Multiple ethnic groups, 48.2% White ethnic groups and 6.3% from other ethnic groups.